samkennerly/ec2box/README.md

 ### How do I deploy code to a box?

-There are (too) many ways to get code onto cloud machines.
-Here are some ideas:
+There are many ways to get code onto cloud machines.
+Here are some common tactics:

 - Upload code to a private [S3 bucket] and [aws s3 sync] it to a box.
 - Use [deploy keys] to pull from a private GitHub repository.